cynthiatreger/er-resiliency/README.md

 When different but overlapping prefixes are used, the route with the longest prefix is chosen.

 ## 3.2.
-On-Prem configurations and events and MSEE maintenances
+On-Prem configurations/failures and MSEE maintenances

 During an ExpressRoute circuit maintenance, one link out of the 2 fibers connecting the MSEEs and provider equipments remains available.
 AS-prepending is used by Microsoft to force traffic over the remaining link.